exzilium/readme-generator/README.md

 ## Installation

-install the project
+do the science stuff

 ## Usage

-step 1. do it
+1. Do it

 ## Credits